How to Create an Insane Home Theater Using a Video Wall Screen

 Easy Configuration and Control

 Most video wall controllers are easy to set up and use.
 Many have large buttons that make controlling your video wall from a distance easy.
 If you have multiple displays of various sizes or brands, it’s easy to set them up and group them together into one display with most video wall controllers.
-A good controller also makes it simple for you change your settings so you can easily switch between video walls, presentations, movies and more in just a few clicks of your mouse or remote control.
-It is also possible to create dedicated zones with different content on each screen as well as showing duplicate images across multiple screens.
+A good controller also makes it simple for you to change your settings so you can easily switch between video walls, presentations, movies, and more with just a few clicks of your mouse or remote control.
+It is also possible to create dedicated zones with different content on each screen as well as show duplicate images across multiple screens.

-Video walls are much more engaging than a single video screen, and thus hold viewer attention longer.
+Video walls are much more engaging than a single video screen and thus hold viewer attention longer.
 There is also potential for interaction with viewers.
-Video walls work great in lobbies or conference rooms where interactivity is need or expect.
-More and more, video walls are being use as commercial displays in theaters, bars, restaurants and other public spaces.
+Video walls work great in lobbies or conference rooms where interactivity is needed or expected.
+More and more, video walls are being used as commercial displays in theaters, bars, restaurants, and other public spaces.
 If you have something to say, video walls can make that message loud and clear—while making it interactive at the same time.

 Reliability and First Impression